Mortgage with Late Payments

 Author: Carl Shave - CEO and co-founder

-Can I get a mortgage with late payments?
+Can you get a mortgage with late payments?

-Although it may be trickier than if you had no late payments at all, the good news is that, with the proper research and knowing which lenders to talk to, getting a mortgage with a history of late payments on your credit records could be possible.
+Yes, you can.
+Although it may be trickier than if you had a clean credit history, with proper research and knowing which lenders to talk to, it is possible.

 Exactly when the late payments occurred will also be an attributing factor.
-If they are recent and still outstanding, then they will inevitably have more of an effect on a lender’s decision than if they are historic, say, more than two years old, and you have not had any more occurrences of late payments since.
+If they are recent and still outstanding, they will have more of an effect on a lender’s decision.
+If they are historic, for example more than two years old, and you have not had any more occurrences of late payments since, they will carry less of a negative impact.

 An introduction to Bad Credit Mortgages